 If your event consists of different ticket type holders, paid or non-paid, utilize the Stream Control Access to grant restricted (stream) content access per group at your event in Brella.

 Control the access using the settings on your stream tab to allow only a group of participants to view specific sessions in the Streams tab in the Admin Panel.

 🔑 Before using this feature, we recommend double-checking the members (participants) within the Groups you created and whether they are in the correct group.

 With networking rules, you can offer unique attendee experiences by enabling or disabling the networking features per attendee group for virtual, in-person, and hybrid events in Brella.

-To give you an example, let's say you have two groups of participants:
+To give you an example, let's say you have two groups of participants at a hybrid event:

 - Group: "Attendees: Standard tickets" - participants with FULL ACCESS - including event platform, content (during and post-event), and networking.

 - Group: "Attendees: Content tickets" - participants with access to CONTENT ONLY - including event platform, and content (during and post-event).

 To give the experience offered to content ticket holders in Brella, organizers can disable networking so they will not see the list of attendees nor will be able to connect with other participants through the chat or 1:1 meetings.

 - The event type cannot be changed automatically once the event has been built.
 Your event settings will vary based on the event format you selected.
 If you need to change the event type, please get in touch with us, and see details of Groups behavior when changing the event type.